TheRandomFox/cnc-mill-prognostics-software/readme.txt

     According to the dataset readme, for some of the experiments t or VB are empty because they were not measured.
     The program will ignore these cases.

-x==17, 94 & 105 contain corrupt or otherwise unsuitable data and will be removed from the dataframe.
+x==17, 94 & 105 contain corrupt or otherwise unsuitable data and will be removed from the dataset.
 ##############################